openstax/openstax-cms/docs/app-design.md

 * Views and models for items on the Admin Settings menu
   * Sticky Note
   * Footer
-  * Cloudfront Distribution
+  * Cloudfront Distribution - this holds a cloudfront distribution id.
+When it's filled in, a call is made to dump the cache of cloudfront for this distribution on each wagtail page save (using a post-save hook).
+This is not currently in use because REX has not figured out all the details needed.

 ### Mail
-* Mainly used to send the redirect report email to the Content team
+* Used to send the redirect report email to the Content team
+* Used for the contact form in the OS UI.
 * There could be some dead code in this app

 ### News